Communication Studies Major, BA

 Public Relations Major, BA

 Public relations has become an indispensable part of any organization, company, institution, or government trying to create a body of public opinion to support its mission, vision, or values.
 Understood as a management function in modern organizations in the corporate world, this same professional level has been adopted by NGOs, non-profit organizations, and even governments and countries as a whole.
 This new scenario offers plenty of opportunities for multifaceted public relations practitioners with skills in written and interpersonal communication, research, negotiation, leadership, creativity, logistics, and problem solving.
 Students must complete the communication foundation courses prior to acceptance into the public relations major.
 Program Requirements.
 2 Year Plan.
 Sample 4 year plan for a Public Relations Major.
 Major Application.
 Pre Major Application.
+Career Manual.

 Journalism Major, BA

 In today’s environment of converging media, successful journalists need the necessary skills and concepts to tell meaningful stories for a variety of outlets.
 In this major, students learn how to conceive ideas and collect and present information using words, pictures, and sounds to craft news stories that are accurate, fair, clear, and compelling.
 Students will also understand the ethical, legal, and management environment of journalism and the fundamental role media plays in our social, political, and economic system.
 A specialization in print or broadcast is required.
 Students must complete the communication foundation courses prior to acceptance into the journalism major.
 Major Application.
 Pre Major Application.

 - Print Journalism Program Requirements 2 Year Plan.
 Sample 4 year plan for Print Journalism.